Explore UCD

 Professor Dervilla M. X. Donnelly Portrait

-Professor Dervilla M. X. Donnelly is one of the most respected and influential chemists of UCD School (formerly Department) of Chemistry.
+Professor Dervilla M. X. Donnelly (1930-2024) was one of the most respected and influential chemists of UCD School (formerly Department) of Chemistry.
 She began her teaching career in UCD in 1956 in the old School of Chemistry which was based in Merrion Street, Dublin 2 and later moved with the university to (opens in a new window)Belfield, Dublin 4.
-Throughout her truly extraordinary career to date she combined contributions in teaching and research at UCD School of Chemistry, with leadership in science policy and a range of public service contributions at national level and is also respected internationally for her (opens in a new window)research and publications.
+Throughout her truly extraordinary career she combined contributions in teaching and research at UCD School of Chemistry, with leadership in science policy and a range of public service contributions at national level and is also respected internationally for her (opens in a new window)research and publications.

 Painted portrait of Dervilla Donnelly